A hemangioma is an abnormal buildup of blood vessels in the skin or internal organs.

 Exams and Tests

-Your health care provider will do a physical exam to diagnose a hemangioma.
-If the build-up of blood vessels is deep inside the body, a CT or MRI scan may be needed.
+The health care provider will do a physical exam to diagnose a hemangioma.
+If the buildup of blood vessels is deep inside the body, a CT or MRI scan may be needed.

 A hemangioma may occur with other rare conditions.
 Other tests to check for related problems may be done.